jeeban-jyoti/Medical_Assisstance_PDS_Project/README.md

-# Medical Assistance Project README
+# Medical Assistance PDS Project

 ## Introduction
 This is a Medical Assistance Project designed to assist users in finding nearby hospitals and accessing their contact details and addresses in case of emergencies.
 The project is primarily aimed at students and other citizens who may be unfamiliar with the area or unaware of local medical facilities.